larsleijten/swin_classifier/README.md

-# Swin Lung Nodule Classifier
+# Swin ViT Lung Nodule Classifier

 This repository was built as a small demonstration of my coding skills, data management and applied knowledge of deep learning techniques.
 The selected task is derived from the Luna16 challenge.
 The task is to classify whether clinical follow-up is required, based on the provided coordinates of a specific lung nodule candidate.
 Due to the limited time which was available to me, the intended purpose of this project is not neccesarily to create a high-performance solution.
 Instead, it aims to technically implement a more creative solution.